cncjs/cncjs.org/pages/docs/faq/index.md

 ---

-## Running without using Arduino board
+## Run cncjs without Arduino board

 Before you can get started, you will need an Arduino UNO/Nano board based on the ATmega328P.
 Download the latest Grbl firmware from the [Grbl  repository](https://github.com/grbl/grbl), and [flash Grbl to an Arduino](https://github.com/grbl/grbl/wiki/Flashing-Grbl-to-an-Arduino).